WhitePrime/VPS/README.md

 - Add telegram notifications
 - Add more tools (Twitter DM me if you want any tools to be added https://twitter.com/vlakhani28)

-##### Note: The orignal code is https://github.com/RixEtte/heroku-vnc, I just modified it a bit to make this set up for Bug Bounty Hunting.